 A general criminal law principle known as the corpus delicti rule provides that a confession, standing alone, isn’t enough for a conviction.
 With its design of preventing wrongful convictions, the rule implicitly acknowledges the phenomenon of false confessions.
-(For a real-life case relating to false confessions, see Criminal Injustice Up Close.
-For information about talking to law enforcement, see Questioning by the Police.)

 “Corpus delicti” translates to “body of the crime.”
 The phrase refers to the requirement that there be some kind of evidence—apart from the defendant’s statements—that establishes that someone committed a crime.
 In some states, the prosecution can’t even present evidence of the defendant’s confession (for example, by playing a recording of it) without this kind of corroboration.